Pilgrim’s Food Masters Modern Slavery Statement 2022

 Although we believe our actions have proven effective to date, there is no room for complacency, and we remain vigilant to potential threats.

-Throughout 2023 we will continue to strengthen our approach to managing the risk of modern-day slavery within our business and supply chains, adapting our approach in response to any changing risks.
+Throughout 2024 we will continue to strengthen our approach to managing the risks of modern-day slavery within our business and supply chains, adapting our approach in response to any changing risks.
 We will act immediately to address any issues raised.

 Training on modern slavery and trafficking

-To ensure a high level of understanding of the risks of Modern Slavery and human trafficking in our supply chains and our business, we have started to roll out training to relevant members of staff as part of our mandatory training programme.
+Our Modern Slavery eLearning forms an important part of our overall mandatory training programme and helps to ensure a high level of understanding of the risks of Modern Slavery and human trafficking in our supply chains and our business.

 Information on our policies and Ethics line are displayed in a visible position across all of our sites and offices.